malikrajat/rm-ng-pdf-export/README.md

 - Use PostCSS to convert or sanitize styles
 - Large DOMs may consume high memory for rendering
 - Dynamic SVG/Canvas may need rasterization before export
-- **Smart Page Breaking**: Content automatically breaks at intelligent boundaries; very tall elements that exceed page height may still require manual adjustment
-- **CSS Compatibility**: Page-break properties work best with block-level elements; inline elements may not be detected for break point analysis
-- **Complex Layouts**: Grid and flexbox layouts with intricate positioning may need additional CSS classes for optimal break detection

 ---